davidsover/SandPonder/README.md

 ## Changes
 SandPonder introduces a save and load mechanic, that allows you to save geometry of the terrain, it doesn't save the element types so it uses the active one.

+It also introduces 2D sands and 2D fills that work with the 2D sands

 It also makes you able to download what you made as a .obj file, that you can later use in a 3D software such as Blender.

 	Note: Half of the normals are rotated the wrong way, to fix this: